KU Student Housing Handbook

 Sanctions

 Incidents vary in seriousness.
 The intent of sanctions is to be restorative and educational.
 Factors considered when determining sanctions are: the level of harm to self or others, degree of disruption, damage to facilities, repeated or pattern of behavior, the totality of conduct record, and more.
 When a resident has been advised that they violated a policy, it is expected the resident stop the behavior and that the violation will not be repeated.
-If a specific policy violation is repeated, or a pattern of policy violations develop or multiple policies are violated, the resident may expect stronger sanctions, including, but not limited to contract cancellation.
-If a contract is cancelled by Student Housing due to a resident’s misconduct, the resident will be responsible for all fees associated to the original student contract.
+If a specific policy violation is repeated, or a pattern of policy violations develop, or multiple policies are violated, the resident may expect stronger sanctions, including, but not limited to, contract cancellation.
+If a contract is cancelled by Housing & Residence Life due to a resident’s misconduct, the resident will be responsible for all fees associated to the original student contract.
 Failure to complete sanctions by the assigned due date may result in further conduct action, a hold on the student’s account, and/or contract termination.
-A hold on a student’s account will prevent the student from engaging in certain university business, such as future enrollment or making records requests until the sanction is complete.
+A hold on a student’s account will prevent the student from engaging in certain University business, such as future enrollment or making records requests until the sanction is complete.

 Possible sanctions

-- Conditional Standing: Conditional Standing is a sanction that may require the resident to participate in an educational sanction and/or refrain from particular behaviors during the duration of the contract period.
+• Conditional Standing: Conditional Standing is a sanction that may require the resident to participate in an educational sanction and/or refrain from particular behaviors during the duration of the contract period.
 This status is often limited to a specified time period.

-- Room or Hall Reassignment: A resident may be reassigned to another room or another hall when the offense is harassment, assault, battery, mistreatment of staff, or the resident's behavior is determined to be disruptive to the community.
+• Room or Hall Reassignment: A resident may be reassigned to another room or another hall when the offense is harassment, assault, battery, mistreatment of staff, or the resident's behavior is determined to be disruptive to the community.

 Educational sanctions — Educational sanctions are sanctions intended to educate the resident on a topical area.
 Often, but not always, the educational sanction will directly address the policy violation.
 Exceptions to this include, but are not limited to, the hearing officer assigning educational sanctions on something that was discussed in the hearing, but not part of the actual case.
 Some examples of common educational sanctions include, but are not limited to:

-- Fees are charged to the resident for the costs associated with these programs.
+• Fees are charged to the resident for the costs associated with these programs.

-- Reflection papers – reflection papers are used to help the resident reflect on the incident, their behaviors, the policy, or other relevant themes.
+• Reflection papers – reflection papers are used to help the resident reflect on the incident, their behaviors, the policy, or other relevant themes.

-- Campus partner connections – meeting with campus partners to learn more about services and resources
+• Campus partner connections – meeting with campus partners to learn more about services and resources

 Restitution sanctions — Restitution sanctions are sanctions that result in an amount billed to the resident due to the resident’s actions which caused damage to property.

-- Financial Restitution - Housing: In situations where damage has occurred to university property or there is clean-up, repair or replacement costs, a resident may be required to pay for the costs incurred.
+• Financial Restitution - Housing: In situations where damage has occurred to University property or there is clean-up, repair or replacement costs, a resident may be required to pay for the costs incurred.

 It is important to note that additional systems governing behavior of residents (I.e., Code of Student Rights and Responsibilities, state, and national laws), may also levy charges depending upon the severity of the situation.